This page: full notes A* summary notes C/B summary notes

 Heteronomy.
 Moral authority comes from the combination of Church, Bible and reason.
 This is typically a Catholic view.

 Theonomy.
-Moral authority comes from God, which for practical purposes is his revelation in the Bible.
-Both religion and ethics have a shared source; God.
-This often involves suggesting the Church has no authority since God’s commands can be found in the Bible.
+Moral authority comes from God, which we access through God’s revelation in the Bible.
+This often involves suggesting the Church has less authority than the Bible.
 This is typically a protestant view.

 Autonomy.
 Individual people have to figure out for themselves what is right or wrong.
 E.g. situation ethics.